Functional Programming (H) - Examinable

 13

-44. What is wrong with the following definition of filter?
+45. What is the wrong with the following map/fold-based computation?

 True